abutneva/starter-academic/content/home/slider.md

 # Slide height (optional).
 # E.g. `500px` for 500 pixels or `calc(100vh - 70px)` for full screen.
-height = ""
+height = "800px"

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Finding appropriate methodology for your undergraduate term paper" content = "Quick and dirty tips for powerful methods" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Finding appropriate methodology for your undergraduate term paper" content = "Quick and dirty tips for screening through powerful data science methods" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).